Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

         }
 ```

+> Note: As you type you will see that intellisense will suggest what you should use in most cases it is dead on.

 ## Collections with Fluent Assertion

-1. We can check if a list contains a value with the Contains assert.
+1. We can check if a list contains a value with the `.Should().Contain()`.

 ```C#
         [Fact]